wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
-- New feature added to set default content protection settings.
+- Added a new feature to set 'default content protection' settings.
-- Password reset related code refactored.
+- Password reset processing code refactored to be in 'wp' hook.

 = 4.6.2 =
 - Added a new Reports menu to display various membership-related statistics and reports.